Curt Harris, PhD, EMHP

 As Director and associate professor, Dr. Harris oversees educational programs at the undergraduate and graduate level, sets the research and outreach agendas, and serves as the liaison between the college administration and external partners and IDM.

-His current projects include being the principal investigator for the South Carolina Long Term Care Emergency Preparedness Program, Georgia Healthcare Coalition Assistance Program, Mass Casualty Medical Preparedness for Limited Nuclear or Radiological Incidents, Southern Regional Disaster Response System, and Georgia Long Term Care Infectious Disease Educational Program.
+His current projects include being the principal investigator for the South Carolina Long Term Care Emergency Preparedness Program, CNA Virtual Skills Evaluation, Nursing Home Strike Team, Emergency Preparedness for Community Health Workers, Southern Regional Disaster Response System, and Georgia Long Term Care Infectious Disease Educational Program.

 He also is a professor for the Introduction to Disaster Management, Disaster Management for Public Health Professionals, Public Health Crises and Disaster Management, and Understanding Terrorism and Homeland Security courses.
-Dr. Harris has over 28 publications, and one of his most recent papers discussed triage discrimination in COVID-19 treatment for patients with intellectual disabilities in emergency departments.
-He has been featured on CBS46, National Public Radio (NPR), and the Huffington Post.
-Dr. Harris was on the Georgia Governor’s Task Force for COVID-19.
+Dr. Harris has over 28 publications.
+One of his most recent papers, considerations for effectively disseminating mass notifications in healthcare settings, was featured in over 50 news outlets.
+In addition, Dr. Harris has been featured on CBS46, National Public Radio (NPR), and the Huffington Post.

-In his free time, he enjoys coaching his sons’ sports teams and spending time with family.
+In his free time, he enjoys coaching his sons’ sports teams, traveling, and spending time with family.